beele/HomebridgeLgSmartThinqAirco/README.md

 ## Setup guide

-- After installing the plugin with the command found in the beginning of the readme, with a terminal navigate to the folder where it is installed.
-- On a Raspberry Pi this will most likely be located at `/usr/lib/node_modules/homebridge-lg-airco`.
-- Once in this folder navigate further down to `resources/wideq`.
+- Open a terminal on the device where you installed this plugin and type: `npm root -g`
+- Navigate to the path that the previous command has printed out
+- Enter the folder of the plugin to where the wideq files are: `cd homebridge-lg-airco/resources/wideq`
-- Execute the command `python3 example.py -c "country-code" -l "language-code" -s "wideq_state.json" ls` where you should replace `country-code` and `language-code` with the respective values.
+- Execute the command `sudo python3 example.py -c country-code -l language-code` where you should replace `country-code` and `language-code` with the respective values.
-  For example: `python3 example.py -c "BE" -l "en-UK" -s "wideq_state.json" ls`
+  For example: `sudo python3 example.py -c BE -l en-UK`
 - Follow the instructions on the screen, and paste the resulting URL back into the terminal.
-  The command will now print out a list of all known devices for your account, select the one you want and paste the value in the `config.json` file at the `id` field of the corresponding accessory definition.
+  The command will now print out a list of all known devices for your account.
+If wanted select the one you want and paste the value in the `config.json` file at the `deviceId` field of the corresponding accessory definition.
   It will also generate a file in which the session is stored.
+- Set the file permissions on the state file with this command (osx/linux): `sudo chmod a+rw wideq_state.json`
 - The plugin is now fully ready to be used in Homebridge!
 - Note!
 If you update the plugin, make sure to re-execute the command above with your specific parameters! (because updating the plugin removes the file in which the session is stored!)